uwcsc/Unix-101/README.md

 Once you've done that, you might notice you don't get any feedback, there's nothing that says "File created successfully" or anything, you just see a new prompt to enter a new command.
 This is normal, in Unix there is a convention that **if a program doesn't output anything, it executed successfully**.

-You can also check what the return code was with `echo $?` if the answer is 0 then it was a successful exit.

 ### Finding the file we just created (ls) :mag:
 Remember the `your-working-directory` part of the terminal prompt we talked about earlier?
 That is where your terminal is currently open to.
 When we used `touch`, the file we created was created in `your-working-directory`.